 Be sure to drive up Signal Mountain to view the entire valley.

-Above: Shelley found this couple riding horseback through Grand Teton National Park – click to enlarge
+Above: Shelley found this couple riding horseback through Grand Teton National Park

 Above: A bison family, grizzly family, and pronghorn antelope – click to enlarge

-9. Camping Opportunities for Teton National Park
+9. Camping Opportunities in and around Teton National Park

 We camped at Gros Ventre east of the park and Colter Bay just north of the park.
 There are limited electrical sites.
 I preferred Gros Ventre as it is more wooded and spacious.